layoutBox/PinLayout/README.md

    **R:** PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
 You'll also need to handle UITraitCollection changes for app's that support multitasking.

 *  **Q: How to handle new iOS 11 `UIView.safeAreaInsets` and the iPhone X .**
    **R:** iOS 11 has introduced `UIView.safeAreaInsets` to particularly support the iPhone X landscape mode.
 In this mode `UIView.safeAreaInsets` has a left and right insets.
-The easiest way the handle this situation with PinLayout is to add a contentView that will contains all your view's child, and simply adjust this contentView view to match the `safeAreaInsets` or PinLayout's [`pin.safeArea`](#safeAreaInsets).
+The easiest way the handle this situation with PinLayout is to add a contentView that will contains all your view's child, and simply adjust this contentView view to match the `safeAreaInsets` or PinLayout's [`UIView.pin.safeArea`](#safeAreaInsets).

 All example in the [Examples App](#examples_app) handle correctly the `safeAreaInsets` and works on iPhone X in landscape mode.
 Many PinLayout's method accept an UIEdgeInsets as parameter.